Jesus-MP/Comp-490-Individual-Primer-Project/README.md

 The link to the html page is http://www.csun.edu/~jm12232/cgi_bin/new.html

 I stored the new.cgi and new.html in my cgi_bin folder so it should work

+I'm having problems getting the query string variables to show.
+When it calls the cgi screen it just shows a blank screen instead of the variables